wsor4035/devwiki/content/Remote_media.md

 mkdir -p media/
 # Change this 'collect_from' or add more lines of 'collect_from', the script will recursively
-# search for files with extensions of Minetest media in this folder.
+# search for files with extensions of Luanti media in this folder.
 # This is an example to be run in a game folder, but you can change this to anything to catch
 # all textures that a server uses.
 collect_from mods/